Jeremy Eichler

 Jeremy Eichler (born August 13, 1974) is an American music critic and cultural historian.
-He teaches at Tufts University, and from 2006 to 2024, he was the chief classical music critic of The Boston Globe.
+He teaches at Tufts University, and from 2006 to 2024 he was the chief classical music critic of The Boston Globe.

-Having written for a variety of newspaper publications, Eichler has received numerous awards and fellowships.
-His book Time's Echo (2023) explores music and the cultural memory of the Second World War.
-It was named to the shortlist of the 2023 Baillie Gifford Prize, considered the UK's premier annual prize for non-fiction books.
+Eichler’s book Time’s Echo: Music, Memory, and the Second World War (2023) has garnered wide recognition.
+Named “History Book of the Year” by the Sunday Times, it also received the Ralph Waldo Emerson Prize and three National Jewish Book Awards.

 Life and career

 Jeremy Adam Eichler was born on August 13, 1974.
 Growing up in Newton, Massachusetts, he played violin and viola in his youth, playing the latter in youth orchestras.
 He received an undergraduate degree from Brown University, where he co-founded the Nahanni String Quartet.

-"You try your best not only to say what happened onstage, but to convey those ineffable aspects of listening to this particular music at that time and place.
-I’ve always felt the best writing on music can set the air vibrating once more, as if the prose has somehow been charged by the energy of the original listening experience."
+"Here is where critics can and must contribute.
+In such a fiercely capitalist society, one now endlessly addled by digital distraction, critics can strive... to help make the gift [of art] legible, make it tangible, make it real, understood, and felt.
+Adapting a phrase from the violinist Isaac Stern, they can explore not only how we listen — but why."